-Holders should take care to ensure that by acquiring any NAB Capital Notes 5 (taking into account any Ordinary Shares into which they may Convert), Holders do not breach any applicable restrictions on ownership.
+Holders should take care to ensure that by acquiring any NAB Capital Notes 7 (taking into account any Ordinary Shares into which they may Convert), Holders do not breach any applicable restrictions on ownership.

 Holders who do not wish to receive Ordinary Shares on Conversion may notify NAB of this no less than 15 Business Days prior to the Conversion Date.
 In addition, if you are a Foreign Holder, you will not receive Ordinary Shares on Conversion (unless NAB is satisfied that it may issue them to you).
 NAB will treat you as a Foreign Holder if your address in the Register is a place outside of Australia or NAB otherwise believes you may not be a resident of Australia.
 If you are not to receive Ordinary Shares, the relevant number of Ordinary Shares will be issued to an Eligible Nominee (which must not be NAB or a Related Entity to NAB), on terms that the Eligible Nominee will sell the Ordinary Shares at the first reasonable opportunity and pay the proceeds of any sale to you (less brokerage and other costs, including charges to the Eligible Nominee).
 No guarantee is given in relation to the timing or price at which any sale will occur.
 Neither NAB nor the Eligible Nominee has any duty to Holders in relation to the price at which Ordinary Shares are sold, nor any liability for any loss suffered by a Holder as a result of the sale of Ordinary Shares where required in the circumstances described above.
-Further, if a FATCA Withholding is required to be made in respect of Ordinary Shares to be issued on Conversion, NAB will only issue those Ordinary Shares to the Holder to the extent (if at all) that the issue of Ordinary Shares is net of FATCA Withholding.
-To the extent that a FATCA Withholding is required, NAB will issue the Ordinary Shares to an Eligible Nominee who will sell those Ordinary Shares on the basis outlined above and will deal with the proceeds of sale in accordance with FATCA.
-See Section 7.1.26 for an explanation of circumstances in which a FATCA Withholding may be required.
+Further, if a Tax Withholding or FATCA Withholding is required or permitted to be made in respect of Ordinary Shares to be issued on Conversion, NAB will only issue those Ordinary

+Shares to the Holder to the extent (if at all) that the issue of Ordinary Shares is net of Tax Withholding or FATCA Withholding.
+To the extent that a Tax Withholding or FATCA Withholding is required or permitted, NAB will issue the Ordinary Shares to an Eligible Nominee who will sell those Ordinary Shares on the basis outlined above and will deal with the proceeds of sale in accordance with law or any agreement with a governmental authority or FATCA (as relevant).
+See Section 6.1.26 for an explanation of circumstances in which a Tax Withholding or FATCA Withholding may be required or permitted.

-7.1.23 NOHC Event
+6.1.23 NOHC Event

-As described in Section 7.1.10, certain merger and acquisition activity in relation to NAB will constitute an Acquisition Event, as defined in the Terms.
-In this case, subject to certain conditions, NAB is required to Convert all NAB Capital Notes 5 in accordance with clauses 5 and 7 of the Terms.
+As described in Section 6.1.11, certain merger and acquisition activity in relation to NAB will constitute an Acquisition Event, as defined in the Terms.
+In this case, subject to certain conditions, NAB is required to Convert all NAB Capital Notes 7 in accordance with clauses 5 and 7 of the Terms.

 However, certain events which would otherwise constitute Acquisition Events are categorised under the Terms as NOHC Events.
-Where a NOHC Event occurs and certain other conditions are satisfied, the NOHC Event will not trigger a Conversion of NAB Capital Notes 5.
+Where a NOHC Event occurs and certain other conditions are satisfied, the NOHC Event will not trigger a Conversion of NAB Capital Notes 7.
 Instead, NAB will be permitted to make certain amendments to the Terms in order to substitute the Approved NOHC as the issuer of the ordinary shares issued on Conversion (subject to APRA's prior written approval).